 - CLINICAL APPRAISAL TOOL student evaluation is documented weekly, at midterm and at the end of each clinical course using the Clinical Appraisal Tool (CAT) for that course.
 Students receive informal feedback from the instructor on an ongoing basis while in the clinical setting.
 Significant concerns about the student's clinical practice are addressed in a conference between the instructor and student.
 Formal evaluation consists of a midterm and evaluation conference that would include a summary of the student's strengths and accomplishments as well as a review of deficiencies and areas that need improvement.
 The student receives a copy of the CAT at the beginning of the quarter.
 CATs for each clinical course are used to assign a pass or fail grade for clinical.
 Both the instructor and student sign the form and it is filed in the student's program file in the nursing office.
-CATs are kept in the nursing office until the student graduates from the program and passes NCLEX.
-The forms are then archived along with other student information in accordance with Grays Harbor College policy.
-Files of students who have successfully completed the program are shredded after the student passes NCLEX-RN and becomes licensed.
-Records about immunizations, insurance, CPR, and criminal background are returned to the students upon graduation. - PROGRAM ATTENDANCE, PARTICIPATION AND PERFORMANCE TOOL performance that falls below the standard is documented on the Program Attendance, Participation and Performance Tool.
-Points will be accrued based on specific criteria detailed on the tool (see page 47).
+CATs are kept in the nursing office until the student information in accordance with Grays Harbor College policy.
+Files of students who have successfully completed the program are shredded seven (7) years after the student passes NCLEX-RN and becomes licensed.
+Electronic records about immunizations, insurance, CPR, and criminal background are maintained online via Castlebranch and any hard copy document is returned to the students after uploading. - PROGRAM ATTENDANCE, PARTICIPATION AND PERFORMANCE TOOL performance that falls below the standard is documented on the Program Attendance, Participation and Performance Tool.
+Points will be accrued based on specific criteria detailed on the tool (see page 55).
 Tardiness and Absence occurrences are measured per quarter.
 Unprofessional and/or Unsafe Behaviors will accumulate throughout the entire nursing program.
-A student who accumulated 5 or more points must meet with the clinical faculty member and/or Assistant Dean of Nursing to complete a Professional Performance Improvement Plan and submit the signed Professional Performance Improvement Plan within 7 calendar days of the occurrence.
-The student who accumulates 9 or more points will receive an "F" in the nursing course.
+A student who accumulated 5 or more points must meet with the clinical faculty member and/or Associate Dean of Nursing to complete a Professional Performance Improvement Plan and submit the signed Professional Performance Improvement Plan and submit the signed eccumulates 9 or more points may receive an "F" in the nursing course or be placed on a Zero tolerance contract.
 Each case will be reviewed by faculty before a student is dismissed from the program.
 There will be no option to withdraw from the course to prevent receiving a failing grade.